 We view this metareview as one important step in our learning journey.
 This learning tool should be viewed in combination with other interagency wildfire safety products, such as the annual interagency National Wildfire Coordinating Group's safety gram and the Lessons Learned Center’s annual “Incident Review Summary.”
 These learning products require ongoing engagement at all levels of the organization as we continue to build on our safety journey.

 We hope you take time to use this metareview learning guide to facilitate conversation among your work group.
 This fall and winter, the learning team will host webinars for the fire community to introduce the content and demonstrate how this learning tool can be used to transition from singular incident learning to ongoing, multi-format, iterative, shared learning.
-We hope that you will share your insights with your work group, but we also encourage you to share insights across the organization through the Lessons Learned Center My Fire Community forum (requires registration/sign-in) dedicated to this project.
+We hope that you will share your insights with your work group.

 Each of us sharing our unique learning is a critical component of being a learning organization.
 Let’s continue to learn together.